Kaustubh-Sable/LeetCode/README.md

 # LeetCode
-Selective problems solved on LeetCode.
+This directory consists of the challenges and some selective problems solved on LeetCode.